 In HO, the “H” stands for Hazard.
 Hazard, here, refers to all the factors that can affect the longevity of the timber.
 Various treatments like H1, H2, H3, H4 and more are available.
 Each treatment is for a specific use.
 It is, therefore, important to consult a professional before selecting your timber and the HO Level treatment for it.

-Marcelle’s Carpentry and Building is the one-stop destination that assists you not only in the selection of best timber for your pergola but also building it for you.
+Marcelle’s Building & Carpentry is the one-stop destination that assists you not only in the selection of best timber for your pergola but also building it for you.
 To know about our various services in detail, connect with us today.